-- (1) An educational authority must not discriminate against a person on any of the protected characteristics: - a.
+- a.
+It shall be unlawful for an educational institution to discriminate against any student on any of the protected characteristics: - a.
 In deciding who should be admitted as a student; or - b.
 By refusing, or failing to accept, the person's application for admission as a student; or - c.
 In the terms on which the authority admits the person as a student; - d.
 By denying or limiting access to any benefit provided by the authority; or - e.
 By expelling the student; or - f.
 By disclosing the identity of students with one or more protected characteristics; or - g.
 By subjecting the student to any other detriment.